-Diana is an experienced advocate practicing in the areas of criminal law, inquests and inquiries and administrative law.
+Diana is an experienced advocate practicing in criminal law, administrative law, inquests and inquiries.
 She is admitted in New York, Victoria and the Australian Capital Territory.

 Diana also appears in occupational health and safety matters, and represents parties to investigations by the Independent Broad-Based Anti-Corruption Commission and the Australian Securities and Investments Commission.
-She is the editor of the Lawyers Practice Manual chapter ‘Social Security Prosecutions’.
+She was previously the editor of the Lawyers Practice Manual chapter ‘Social Security Prosecutions’.

 Administrative law & professional disciplinary matters

 Diana appears in the Victorian Civil and Administrative Tribunal and the Administrative Appeals Tribunal.
 She has particular experience in disciplinary matters, appearing for a variety of professionals as well as on behalf of government agencies, departments and regulatory bodies.
 Diana also provides advice and appears in Working with Children Check matters, and has appeared as counsel assisting in the Victims of Crime Assistance Tribunal.